mathewgomas-alfred/mathewgomas.io/user_manual/autosave.rst

 If you choose "yes", the AutoSave file will be opened, then removed.
 The file you have open will have the name of your original file.
 The file will be set to Modified, so the next time you try to close Krita, Krita will ask you whether you want to save the file.
 If you choose No, your work is irretrievably gone.
 It cannot be restored.

-If you use "Save As" your image will be saved under a new name.
+If you use :guilabel:`Save As...` your image will be saved under a new name.
 The original file under its own name and its AutoSave file are not deleted.
 From now on, your file will be saved under the new name; if you save again, an AutoSave file will be created using the new filename.

-If you use "Export" using a new filename, a new file will be created with a new name.
-The file you have open will keep the new name, and the next time you save it, the AutoSave file will be created from the last file saved with the current name, that is, not the name you choose for "Export".
+If you use :guilabel:`Export...` using a new filename, a new file will be created with a new name.
+The file you have open will keep the new name, and the next time you save it, the AutoSave file will be created from the last file saved with the current name, that is, not the name you choose for :guilabel:`Export...`.

 Backup Files